spaceandtimelabs/sxt-proof-of-sql/CONTRIBUTING.md

     For more info on working with fixup commits see [here](https://github.com/angular/angular/blob/main/docs/FIXUP_COMMITS.md).

-5. When merging the PR, try to choose the squashed merge version as it does not pollute the main branch with many commit messages.
+5. In order to ensure that we do not pollute the main branch with poorly written commit messages, before the PR can be merged, we require that the commits in your branch be clean.
+In particular, this means that you should rebase instead of merge in order to catch up to main.
+Additionally, any commits of the variety `address review comments` should be turned into a fixup commit instead.

 ### <a name="updating-commit-message"></a> Updating the commit message